Jaago (2004 film): Plot

-After a long day in school, ten-year-old Shruti Varma is accidentally locked inside the school house, and by the time she is found and released, it is already night time.
+After a long day in school, ten-year-old Shruti Verma is accidentally locked inside the school house, and by the time she is found and released, it is already night time.
 She boards a commuter train home, with an elderly couple and their daughter being her only company in the compartment.
 Then a trio of three young men, drug-hazed and violent, enter the wagon, notice the young girl and brutally gang-rape her.
 The other passengers are too timid to intervene; only after the culprits have left the train do they call the police.
-Shruti is taken to a hospital, but the trauma of the rape proves too much for her to bear, and she eventually dies from a massive shock in front of her anguished parents, Shrikant and Shradha Varma.
+Shruti is taken to a hospital, but she eventually dies from a massive shock in front of her anguished parents, Shrikant and Shradha Verma.

 Kripa Shankar Thakur, an honest and upright inspector of the Indian police, is entrusted with the case by the Police Commissioner.
-He begins to sympathise with the parents, especially after coming face to face with the indifference and selfishness of the authorities (even within the police force itself) and everyone who is – even indirectly – responsible for Shruti's rape and death.
-In addition, the culprits turn out to be the sons of wealthy and influential citizens, making it highly difficult for justice to be dealt out in the regular way.
+He finds out that the culprits turn out to be the sons of wealthy and influential citizens.
 After tracking down the identities of the witnesses, Shankar sets a trap to catch the offenders in the act: Dressed provocatively, Shradha acts as bait by boarding the same train her daughter had taken.
 Indeed, the three culprits reappear and attempt to rape her as well.
 In her rage over her daughter's suffering at the hands of these men, Shradha retrieves a knife from her handbag and viciously stabs one of her attackers to death; consequently, she is arrested and detained for manslaughter.